microsoft/FASTER/docs/_docs/20-fasterkv-basics.md

 Recall that each FASTER client starts a session, associated with a unique session ID (or name).
 All FASTER session operations (Read, Upsert, RMW) carry a monotonic sequence number (sequence numbers are implicit in case of async calls).
-At any point in time, one may call `Checkpoint` to initiate an asynchronous checkpoint of FASTER.
-After calling `Checkpoint`, each FASTER session is (eventually) notified of a commit point.
+At any point in time, one may call the checkpointing API to initiate an asynchronous checkpoint of FASTER.
+After invoking the checkpoint, each FASTER session is (eventually) notified of a commit point.
 A commit point consists of (1) a sequence number, such that all operations until, and no operations after, that sequence number, are guaranteed to be persisted as part of that checkpoint; (2) an optional exception list of operations that were not part of the commit because they went pending and could not complete before the